anushka795/my_first_repo/README.md

 - Track my growth
 - Get comfortable with version control
 - Build a strong base for my coding and tech journey

-## Connect With Me

-If you're also learning or just want to say hi, feel free to connect!

----

 Thank you for visiting my first repo!